 I simply go along the flower bed edge with a half moon edger and slice off the very least I feel I need to.
 Just enough to create a sharp edge once again.

 Slicing the edges is like cutting into a cake.
 It isn’t difficult, because your edge is already there.
 But it’s worthwhile because this will make ALL the difference in the world, since it adds depth once again.

 If you cut after a rainfall, your soil may be softer to work with.

-2. After slicing the edges, pound soil off turf chunks.
+2. After slicing the edges, tap soil off turf chunks.

 3. Trim grass by clipping the grass edges horizontally and vertically.
 NOT on an angle.